 With many benefits and lesser shortcomings, cloud-based platforms have boosted the use of Telemedicine and Telehealth applications among patients and physicians, both.
-Their use is expected to see a rise of 64.3% in 2020 in the US, and by 2025, a seven-fold growth is projected by experts in the field.
+The global telehealthcare market is expected to reach $893.7 billion by 2032.

-Why are Telemedicine and Telehealth apps the much-needed silver lining to the COVID-19 crisis?
+Why are Telemedicine and Telehealth apps the need of the hour?

 Pulsara is a cloud-based telehealth platform connecting medical teams of different healthcare facilities like EMSs, nursing homes, imaging centers, and testing clinics through a single application.
-During the COVID-19 pandemic, the Bozeman-based startup extended its support by enabling smooth coordination between geographically-distributed care groups.
+Further, it enables smooth coordination between geographically distributed care groups.

 The process involves creating patient channels and forming a care team to establish real-time communication via video and audio calls, instant messaging, images, and others.
 It allows the core team to add medical professionals and organizations for expert opinions, facilitating the exchange of critical information.
 In fact, In fact, Pulsara has helped the healthcare facilities decrease the average treatment time by 30%.